junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Sam goes to pick up all the print-outs he has of Kevin's notes and carries them to the library.

-Dean doesn't think he can bear watching it again, but he forces himself to sit right next to Donatello and Cas, watching Kevin yelling from the other side of the screen, telling them desperately, "I'm dead.
+Dean doesn't think he can bear watching it again, but he forces himself to sit right next to Donatello and Cas, watching a past Kevin yelling from the other side of the screen, telling them desperately, "I'm dead.
 I'm dead, you bastards!"

 The screen freezes at the last frame as Kevin murmurs nonstopingly, "I'm sorry."

 Dean presses a fist before his mouth, gritting his teeth.
-Fury bubbles in his chest, he wants to swipe something off the table again, just so that prickling impulse of beating something or killing someone could stop. *I'm sorry.* His mind tells the Kevin in the frame, miserable and quietly hating himself.
+Fury bubbles in his chest, he wants to swipe something off the table again, like this laptop, for example, just so that prickling impulse of beating something or killing someone could ease. *I'm sorry.* His mind tells the Kevin in the frame, miserable, and quietly hating himself.
 It's another death in his name, another nightmare that's going to haunt him for the rest of his life. *Is everyone in their life having to end up bloody and dead?
 Is Cas?* He glances at Cas, and realizes Cas is watching him too.
 Dean looks away.
+His fists are trembling from the force he's putting into his muscle to keep them away from damaging anything or shattering anything.

+Cas's eyes trace down onto Dean's hands.
+His hand reaches in Dean's direction for an inch, then pauses, then moves back, sitting back on his laps under the table.
+Dean's fists are mere inches away.
+But they do not touch.

 Donatello takes off his glass, wipes it with the corner of his shirt, and puts it back on.
-"The kid said he knows it's his job," he pauses briefly in a calm tone.
+"The kid said he knows it's his job," he pauses briefly, his tone surprisingly calm.
 "I take it it's my job now.
 Then why don't we get on with it?
 Where are the tablets?"

+"The King of Hell took them," Cas answers, "one and a half, at least.
+We still don't know if he's found the last half."

 Sam slides the prints in front of him.
-"That's all we got."
+"This is all we got."

-The prints have some photos of the tablet, and a large amount of Kevin's handwritten notes.
+The prints have some photos of half the demon tablet Kevin once had, and a large amount of Kevin's handwritten notes.
 Donatello looks at the pages with worried eyes.
 "That doesn't look good," he says, picking the first photo up, moving it closer to his eyes and then moving it farther, like a sighted man trying to find the best distance to read when he forgets to bring his glasses.
+He frowns at it for a long time, fingers pointing at the very corner symbol, then a long moment later, the one next to it.
+At this speed, they'll probably need years to get these things translated.

+Dean, Cas, and Sam watch him with held breath, glancing at each other.

+"Slow read?"
+Dean tries, a few moments later.

-"It's like reading something with someone else's eyes.
-And with only photos, it's like, on top of that, you're under water."
+"It's not like normal reading," Donatello presses his glasses higher again on his nose bridge.
+"It's like reading something through someone else's eyes.
+And with only photos of the real thing, it's like, I don't know, on top of that, you're under water.
+It's very difficult to focus."

 "That's all we got, so make do, will you?"
 Dean says roughly.
-"Hopefully it can tell us about the last trial, or what Metatron might be doing with those bloody body parts and Cas's grace -- I got a hunch it has something to do with the tablet too.
-Or how to help Sam get better."
+"Hopefully it can tell us about the last trial, or what Metatron might be doing with those bloody body parts -- I got a hunch it has something to do with the tablet too.
+Or how to help Sam get better.
+And Cas, too."

-Donatello presses his glass tighter on his nose bridge.
-"I can try, but no guarantee I can find any of that.
-And from what I heard, Kevin spent six months and decoded two trials, and we don't even know if that third trial and those other information is even *in* this half of the tablet."
+"I can try," Donatello glances at him, looking back down at the photos and scattered notes, "but there is no guarantee I can find any of that.
+And from what I heard, the previous prophet spent six months to decode two trials, and we don't even know if that third trial and those other information is even *in* this half of the tablet.
+There might be nothing *to find*."

 "Long shot, we know," Sam forces a humorless chuckle.
-"That's usually how we do things.
-That's all we got."
+"That's usually how we do things."

-"Maybe not, actually."
-Cas chimes in.
-They turn to look at him.
-"We don't know for sure if Crowley has found the other half demon tablet, the half that's hidden by Kevin.
-Maybe Kevin left some hint about that location in his notes, too?
-Maybe only another prophet can read and find it?"

 Dean pats on Donatello's shoulder.
 "So it's all on you now, no pressure."